anhvir/c102/README.md

 How to use sample input data, say, for e46.c?
 I am really tired with typing the data again and again each time I test my progarm!
   * Make sure that you have the data file mary.txt in your working folder.
-  * After compiling your program into, say, `e46.exe`, just run:

-                   `./e46.exe < mary.txt`
+  * After compiling your program into, say, `e46.exe`, just run `./e46.exe < mary.txt`

-  * your program will run, and instead of reading input data from the keyboard, it will read from the file `mary.txt`.
+  your program will run, and instead of reading input data from the keyboard, it will read from the file `mary.txt`.
 So convenient!
 -------------------------------------------------------------
 by anhvir@gmail.com, for use in unimelb COMP10002 workshops.